jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.7 - 07.15.2025 =
+* Added support to set the Perfmatters license key via wp-config.php using the PERFMATTERS_LICENSE_KEY constant.
+* Added new perfmatters_fetch_priority filter.
+* Added integration to send an early hint header for used CSS file when both features are enabled.
+* Added additional check for imagesrcset attribute when determining if an image should receive an early hint.
+* Added crossorigin and fetchpriority attributes to early hint headers.
+* Added additional parameters to excluded page builders array for Thrive Quiz Builder and Etch.
+* Added built-in stylesheet exclusions for Elementor and Astra local fonts.
+* Cleaned up leftover test file missed in previous update.
+* Translation updates.

 = 2.4.6 - 06.17.2025 =
 * Added new advanced preload option to enable Cloudflare Early Hints (BETA) for Perfmatters preloads along with controls to limit which file types will have early hint link headers sent.